 - Glass countertops offer a modern look commonly used for bar tops, countertops, and bathroom vanities.

 - Available in two styles, regular and fusion, glass countertops are durable and easy to maintain.

 - Regular glass countertops can be sandblasted for texture or back-painted to any custom color.

 - Fusion glass is available in a variety of colors, textures, and thickness.

 What can I expect?

-- Small scratches are to be expected, but will not effect the structural integrity of the countertop, and can be polished out if necessary.
+- Small scratches are to be expected, but will not affect the structural integrity of the countertop, and can be polished out if necessary.